Emulator Issues #5620

 Maybe the check box could be removed and LTTC could be automatically enabled whenever a modern i7-CPU is detected in the system.
 And further testing should be done with i3, i5 and AMD CPUs.
 Why remove a feature that makes dolphin significantly faster for the majority of users?

-Updated by Billiard26 over 11 years ago
+Updated by Billiard26 almost 12 years ago

 @ scientificraver